 SMS opt-in can make this process so much easier for all parties involved.
 Parents can simply text TRIP to the school’s registered number, and you can acquire their permission and other details via autoresponders.
 Furthermore, one autoresponse can send the link to pay for the trip.

 Inform them that more details on the trip will be sent to them soon.
-CallHub allows you to create a new phone book with an SMS opt-in campaign.
-Since you have this phonebook ready, you can send mass texts to all parents informing them of details or notifications at a later point.
+CallHub allows you to create a new contact list with an SMS opt-in campaign.
+Since you have this contact list ready, you can send mass texts to all parents informing them of details or notifications at a later point.

 4. Attendance information